1015062E/howto/Loopback check issue when accessing Reporting Services.md

 3. Right-click `MSV1_0`, point to **New**, and then click **Multi-String Value**.
 4. In the **Name** column, type `BackConnectionHostNames`, and then press **ENTER**.
 5. Right-click `BackConnectionHostNames`, and then click **Modify**.
 6. In the **Value data** box, type the CNAME or the DNS alias used for the local shares on the computer, and then click **OK**.
-(Do not contain leading or trailing spaces!
-Each host name should be on a new line.
-Below values are samples, you need to change these values accordingly.)
+(1.Do not contain leading or trailing spaces!
+2.Each host name should be on a new line.
+3.Below values are samples, you need to change these values accordingly.)
     ```
     servername
     servername.domain.com